Holidays

 25. Mummy Maple Cookies

-Mummy Maple Cookies
+Mummy Maple Halloween Cookies

 Mummy maple cookies (via Canva)

-Just like our previous mummy Halloween cookies, these are super tasty and easy to create.
+Just like our previous mummy cookies, these are super tasty and easy to create.
 Bake your cookies as per usual, then add a layer of thick white frosting made from powdered sugar, maple syrup and milk.
 This will act as the mummy's bandages.
 Finish off your treats with edible googly eyes.

 Best Halloween Cookies for a Party